chainstacklabs/starknet-cairo-odyssey/Article-1.md

 Next, install the Cairo language itself with `pip3 install cairo-lang`

+If you have any issues, you can double check these steps in [the official guide](https://www.cairo-lang.org/docs/quickstart.html).

+### First steps with Nile

 Nile is the toolbox that facilitates bootstraping a Cairo project.
 To install it, run `pip install cairo-nile`.
 To initialise a project, just run `nile init`

 ![](./img/cairo-init.png)